KSP-KOS/KOS/doc/source/bindings.rst

 For Kerbals, it refers to a more arbitrary line in space, pointing at a fixed point in the firmament, also known as the "skybox".

+.. _opcodesleft:

 OPCODESLEFT
 -----------

-This returns the amount of IPU that are left in this physics tick.
-This means that if you receive the value 20, you can run 20 more instructions.
-After this amount of instructions, other CPUs will run their instructions and then `TIME:SECONDS` will increase.
+This returns the amount of IPU (instructions per update) that are left in this physics tick.
+For example, if this gives you the value 20, you can run 20 more instructions within this physics update before the game will let the rest of the game run and advance time.
+After this amount of instructions, other CPUs will run their instructions, and the game will do the rest of its work, and then `TIME:SECONDS` will increase and you'll get another physics update in which to run more of the program.

+Another way to think of this is "For the next ``OPCODESLEFT`` instructions, the universe is still physically frozen, giving frozen values for time, position, velocity, etc.  After that it will be the next physics tick and those things will have moved ahead to the next physics tick."

 OPCODESLEFT can be used to try to make sure you run a block of code in one physics tick.
 This is useful when working with vectors or when interacting